Conserving a clocktower in the middle of a working Parliament

 Over the last three years, experts have been able to remedy defects in some of the previous conservation work.
 For example, certain methods used to repair parts of the building (such as the use of non-breathable paints and mastic asphalt) have caused leaks and condensation.
 They have accelerated the decay and changed the look of the Tower.

 In November 2019 the top section of the scaffolding was removed and the newly conserved roof with its cross and orb was unveiled.
-More sections will follow as the rest of the roof and all four clock dials are completed.
+More sections will follow as the rest of the roof and all four clock dials are completed, in 2021.
+We expect the remainder of the scaffolding to be removed when the project completes in 2022.